mglush/compiler-construction/README.md

       gcc -m32 -o executable tester.c code.s    # link the generated assembly to the tester.c driver.
       ./executable                              # execute the generated assembly.
       ~~~

-**Project aspects**:
-  - Uses the symbol table to generate x86 assembly code by doing a walk on the abstract syntax tree.
-  - Runs on Linux, needs minor tweaks to work on Mac OS.
-  - Completes the compiler-building process; the last project in this repository.